Criminal risks of entering inaccurate information into the EHCS: liability of managers and medical professionals

 5. Conclusions

-The Electronic Health Care System (hereinafter referred to as EHCS) plays a central role in the implementation of the medical guarantees program.
+The Electronic Health Care System (hereinafter referred to as EHCS) plays a central role in implementing the medical guarantees program.
 It is through this system that the National Health Service of Ukraine (hereinafter referred to as the NHSU) acts as a purchaser of medical services, controls their volume, and forms the basis for financing healthcare institutions.

-The information entered into the EHCS is used to generate reports, on the basis of which the NHSU pays for medical services.
+The information entered into the EHCS is used to generate reports, based on which the NHSU pays for medical services.
 Accordingly, any errors or deliberate distortion of data in the system directly affect budget payments.
 If the records in the EHCS do not correspond to the medical care actually provided, this may lead to the receipt of funds without proper legal grounds.

 Recent court practice shows that law enforcement agencies are increasingly treating the entry of inaccurate information into the EHCS not as a formal violation of discipline or internal procedures, but as an act that may constitute a criminal offense.
 Risks arise for both healthcare facility managers and doctors and other medical personnel.